Ever Been to Ghorman?: Plot

 In 3BBY, Syril Karn has been promoted to a job on Ghorman, where political unrest is growing.
 His mother Eedy disapproves of this move, but Syril expresses support towards the Ghorman people.
 His employee, Leeza, is secretly an informant for a rebel group called the Ghorman Front, and Syril's statements convince them he is a sympathizer.
 Syril is approached by rebel member Samm, who invites him to a town meeting.
 Syril secretly reports this development to Dedra Meero, thereby revealing he is a plant by the Empire to uncover the rebel network.
 At the meeting Syril witnesses the Ghormans' impassioned pleas and Samm introduces him to rebel members Enza Rylanz and her boyfriend Dilan.
 The Ghorman Front leader, Carro Rylanz, who is Enza's father, also speaks to Syril, and is fooled into believing he wants to help them.

 Dedra continues to work at the ISB under Lio Partagaz, but to her frustration the newly promoted supervisor Heert is placed in charge of Axis in her stead.
 ISB rebel mole Lonni Jung continues to infiltrate the Empire by befriending Heert and helping Captain Legret.
-Jung later reports to Luthen, who is angered by Jung's lack of contact as Jung reveals the Empire's increased interest in Ghorman.
+Jung later reports to Luthen, who is interested in the Empire's interest in Ghorman but angered by Jung's limited information.

-Senator Mon Mothma continues her campaign to support the Ghormans against the Empire's smear campaign, and attempts to gain support of Ghorman senator Oran; however, Oran is reluctant to bring any negative attention to his planet by opposing the Emperor.
+Senator Mon Mothma continues her campaign to support the Ghormans against the Empire's smear campaign and attempts to gain the support of Ghorman senator Oran.
+However, Oran is reluctant to provoke the Emperor by opposing him.

-Wilmon Paak is sent to D'Qar to aid Saw Gerrera and his partisans in working a machine containing fuel and Rhydonium.
-The partisans are suspicious of Wilmon's presence and tease him.
-Gerrera decides to have Wilmon teach his soldier Pluti how to work the machine, forcing Wilmon to stay on D'Qar, against the original agreement.
+Wilmon Paak is sent to D'Qar to aid Saw Gerrera and his partisans in working a machine containing fuel and rhydonium.
+The partisans are suspicious of Wilmon and tease him.
+Gerrera orders Wilmon teach his soldier Pluti how to work the machine, forcing Wilmon to stay on D'Qar longer than the original agreement.

-Bix Caleen and Cassian Andor have relocated to Coruscant, where Bix has turned to drugs to escape her frequent nightmares of Doctor Gorst and the soldiers she and Cassian have killed on their missions, but they attempt to have a semblance of normalcy in between rebel missions.
+Bix Caleen and Cassian Andor have relocated to Coruscant, where Bix has turned to drugs to escape her frequent nightmares of Doctor Gorst and the soldiers she and Cassian have killed on their missions.
+They try to live normal lives between rebel missions.
 Bix sees a signal for Cassian to go on a rebel mission, and he meets with Luthen Rael.
 Rael tasks Andor with assessing Carro Rylanz and the Ghormans' susceptibility toward joining the Rebellion.
-Cassian is initially reluctant to leave the troubled Bix, but eventually bids her farewell, and she continues to use drugs after he has left.
+Cassian is reluctant to leave the troubled Bix, but bids her farewell.
+She takes drugs after he has left.